 My own main sources are the Bundesarchiv-Militärarchiv, Freiburg; Luftwaffe aircraft loss reports from the Imperial War Museum, London; and deciphered German signals, translated daily situation reports and British Air Operations Watch reports at the National Archives, Kew, London.
 These sources agree that the unit had its origins in a night fighting detachment formed from crews of 13.(Z)/JG 5.
 After conversion training at the end of 1943, Nachtjagdstaffel Finnland was constituted in January 1944.

 Since this article first appeared I have received invaluable help from Marcel Hogenhuis and Rod McKenzie.
 Rod had further information from Keilig’s Flugbuch and pointed me to some ULTRA messages I’d missed and which I was able to check out soon after at the National Archives (and I found a couple more myself).
 In 2017 he generously forwarded more information from Freiburg about the unit's strength and re-equipment.
 Marcel was able to tell me that the Staffel’s lone He 219 had originally served with I./NJG 1 and that Hüschens had arrived there to collect it on 29 June 1944.
-Michaël (SES) Svejgaard pointed me to his own website's page on flights between Britain and Sweden (linked later on this page).
-Russell supplied the information about the Stirling shot down on 28 December 1944 and Theo Boiten identified the Lancaster that fell on the 31st of that month.
+The late Michaël (SES) Svejgaard pointed me to his own website's page on flights between Britain and Sweden (linked later on this page).
+Russell Guest supplied the information about the Stirling shot down on 28 December 1944 and Theo Boiten identified the Lancaster that fell on the 31st of that month.

 On 4 March 1944, Hptm.
 Werner Hüschens was posted from II./NJG 2 to Luftflotte 5 along with night fighter controller Oberst Bongartz and three signals officers.